 In the second phase of the project, real-time recommendations were provided to the operators present on site.
 The algorithms now use the internal and external data transmitted at any given moment to determine the optimal power mix for the expected production.

-When electricity prices are high and steam demand is low, the software suggests, for example, using more electricity produced by steam turbines, whose fixed cost is lower than the variable cost of grid electricity.
+When electricity prices are high and steam demand is low, the EMOS platform suggests, for example, using more electricity produced by steam turbines, whose fixed cost is lower than the variable cost of grid electricity.

-In all cases, it is up to the energy manager and the operations team to decide on the adjustments identified and to apply or not the suggested optimizations.
+In all cases, it is up to the energy manager and the operations team to decide on the adjustments identified and to apply or not the optimizations suggested by the platform.

 The savings in the energy budget amount to $90,000 per year.
-Thanks to the decision support tool provided, the starch factory can now optimize the cost of its energy mix in real time.
+Thanks to the support provided by the EMOS, the starch factory can now optimize the cost of its energy mix in real time.

-With such a digitalized and centralized Energy Management system, 4 man-days are saved each month in the management of energy resources.
+A digital and and centralized Energy Management and Optimization system can save 4 man-days each month in the management of energy resources.
 From now on, the operators present on site can devote themselves to tasks with higher added value.

 The importance of an energy culture

 In energy management, the human dimension is essential – everybody must be made aware of the stakes of a data-driven energy culture.
 The real-time digital energy management approach makes it possible to transmit the right information, at the right time, to the right user.
-Thanks to clear and relevant data, the plant is more transparent in everyone’s eyes, making it easier for teams to get involved.
+Thanks to clear and relevant data, the plant is more transparent for everyone, making it easier for teams to get involved and work together.